Scaling dynamics of the ultracold Bose gas: Applications

 \subsection{Ideal gas expansion}

 We first consider the free expansion of an ideal gas.
-The full dynamics can be found analytically, providing a test of the scaling dynamics evolution.
+The full dynamics can be found analytically, as developed in detail in Appendix \ref{app:b}.
+Here we use this linear evolution as a test of numerical simulations of the scaling GPE.

-We first consider the implications for scaling dynamics after long expansion times.
+We consider the implications of the scaling GPE dynamics after long expansion times.
+In particular, the aspect ratios of the trapped system should eventually invert.
 For a non-interacting system, the dynamics approach a steady state solution for \eref{dsdt}, given by the balance of the stress tensor term with the inertial term: $\sigma_\ii^2=\tau_\ii$.
 The system reaches a finite steady-state rate of expansion, $\bar\sigma_\ii$, which takes the following form in lab coordinates:

 During free expansion of an ideal gas

 the kinetic term is only a quadratic phase winding in momentum space.
 The momentum-space wavefunction $\tilde\psi(p_\ii,t)$, is then simply

 and the steady expansion rate $\bar\sigma_\ii$ is set by the \emph{initial} kinetic energy